livekit/egress/README.md

 ### StartRoomCompositeEgress

-Export an entire room's video and/or audio using a web layout rendered by chrome.
+Export an entire room's video and/or audio using a web layout rendered by Chrome.
 Always transcoded.

 Example use case: recording a meeting for team members to watch later.